Selecting UV-A Inspection Products

 Environmental ConcernsAs an Inspector, you may be working in environments prone to dirt, dust, and water.
 If this is the case it would be suggested to invest in ruggedized products that are dust-tight, water-resistant, and IP-rated.

 When working in highly regulated industries it is expected that operators are utilizing products certified to the Industry Standards.
 Standards are established by organizations such as Rolls-Royce, the American Society for Testing and Materials (ASTM), International Organization for Standardization (ISO).
 Many products on the market today are designed with these rigorous standards in mind, as well as Conformite Europeenne(CE) requirements.
 Make sure the products you chose actually meet these claims.

-Spectro-UV offers an exclusive line of Spectroline NDT products with unique UV-A Intensities, UV-A Coverage Areas, Power Supply Options, and Certifications.
-To find a UV-A Product that suits your specific Inspection needs please visit our store here.
+Spectro-UV offers an exclusive line of Spectroline NDT products with unique Ultraviolet (UV-A) light Intensities, Ultraviolet (UV-A) Coverage Areas, Power Supply Options, and Certifications.
+To find a Ultraviolet (UV-A) Blacklight Product that suits your specific Inspection needs please visit our store here.